warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 An Action is an on-chain action (transaction) on the Warden Protocol:

-- A smart contract invocation, such as swapping ETH for MATIC on Uniswap
+- A smart contract invocation, such as swapping ETH for MATIC on UniSwap
 - A [key request](#key-request) or a [signature request](#signature-request)
 - Adding a member to a [Space](#space) in [SpaceWard](#spaceward)